menandmice/micetro_docs/guides/reference/aws_multi_account.rst

    * Attach the necessary policies for Micetro by searching for them by name and selecting them.

-      * *AmazonRoute53FullAccess* to manage hosted DNS zones.
+      * Route 53 permissions to manage hosted DNS zones.

-      * *AmazonEC2FullAccess* to manage Cloud Networks and ranges.
+      * EC2 permissions to manage Cloud Networks and ranges.

-      * *IAMReadOnlyAccess* so that Micetro can access the account alias.
+      * IAM permissions so that Micetro can access the account alias.
 This does not need to be attached if you do not want AWS account aliases to be displayed in Micetro.
+     For more information about permissions, refer to :ref:`cloud-minimum-permissions`.

    * Select :guilabel:`Next: Tags`.

    This can also be done using the AWS CLI command ``[iam|attach-role-policy]``